 Whale sharks feed either by ram filtration, where the animal opens its mouth and swims forward, pushing water and food into the mouth, or by active suction feeding, where the animal opens and closes its mouth, sucking in volumes of water that are then expelled through the gills.
 In both cases, the filter pads serve to separate food from water.
 These unique, black sieve-like structures are presumed to be modified gill rakers.
 Whale sharks have on occasion been observed “coughing”, presumably to clear a build-up of particles from the filter pads.

 Whale sharks reach sexual maturity at around 30 years.
 Mating behaviors of whale sharks haven’t yet been observed, but it is believed that the eggs remain in the body and the females give birth to live young, which are 40-60cm long.
 Evidence has indicated that pups are not all born at once, but rather the female retains sperm from one mating and produces a steady stream of pups over a prolonged period.

-The population of the whale shark is unknown and the species is considered vulnerable by the IUCN.
+The population of the whale shark is unknown and the species is considered endangered by the IUCN.
 Ongoing research will help us learn more about these amazing animals.
 Australia plays an important role in the conservation and protection of this migratory species.
 Ningaloo Reef Marine Park represents one of the few strongholds in the world for this magnificent, gentle giant of the deep.